 - Once you’re done with shopping and ready to bill the items, recheck the items in the cart and see if you have anything that’s not needed

-- When you have only 20% of the budget left at the end of the month, put an emergency break and buy ONLY the necessary items.
+- When you have only 20% of the budget left at the end of the month, put an emergency brake and buy ONLY the necessary items.
 For example, when I hit the last $50, I’ll go on HOLD mode.
-We will buy only the necessary items such as banana, milk until the end of the month and I alone go for all grocery shopping because I don’t believe that my Dude would come out of grocery store without picking an extra item 🙂
+We will buy only the necessary items such as banana, milk until the end of the month and I alone go for all grocery shopping because I don’t believe that my husband would come out of grocery store without picking an extra item 🙂

 Never Take Your Kids to Shopping If You Want To Stick To The Budget